 — From the introduction by bestselling author Ron McLarty

 This collection by Brian James Freeman features characters who are searching for answers to deeply troubling questions:

 • In “Running Rain,” a devastated husband and wife pretend life can somehow be normal again after their son becomes a victim of a serial killer known as The Riverside Strangler, but the dark secrets they’re keeping from each other push their relationship to the brink.

 • Jacob is a cable repair technician who doesn’t much care for his job, and in “Mama’s Sleeping” he finds himself troubleshooting a very serious problem with the unusual little girl who appears to be all alone in Apartment 6B.

-• Considering how high the radiation levels still are, no one is supposed to be in the abandoned town near the old nuclear power plant, but journalist Stephen feels he is being watched just the same in “An Instant Eternity.”
+• Considering how high the radiation levels still are, no one is supposed to be in the abandoned town near the old nuclear power plant, but a journalist feels he is being watched just the same in “An Instant Eternity.”

 • “Where Sunlight Sleeps” is the tale of a grieving father and his young son, both dealing with a shared loss the best they can, who take a trip down a memory lane lined with jagged edges and vicious traps.

 • The young couple in “Marking the Passage of Time” face the imminent end of the world while trying to determine where all of the time they thought they still had has gone.